-You are here.
+Product launch strategy is not a piece of cake.
+So, you are here.
 Last minutes and your product is launched.
 You count seconds: 3… 2… 1… You log in to check how it performs after a few minutes.
 Surprisingly: you see a lot of rounded zeros: zero views, zero downloads, zero purchases… Okay let me be slightly more optimistic: you see 2 downloads, 1 purchase and… that’s it.
 You created a perfect product, but you forgot doing your homework about its marketing.
 You started to think about launching 2 weeks before, or worse: you didn’t think about it at all and did it when you noticed nobody doesn’t care about your unique idea.

 Here’s my perspective on that subject: product launching is a long-term process: a deep market research, finding where your audience is, testing, testing, testing, finding clues about the future moves from your current users and doing the same process all over again, many, many times.
 Product launching demands constant learning, requires huge time investments, expanding your knowledge and most importantly: being persistent.